jeff-suen/2048-game/README.md

 - Combine tiles with the same number to reach the target tile: **2048**.
 - The game ends when there are no more valid moves.

-## Project Structure

-- `game_main.py`: The main file to start the game.
-- `game_function.py`: Contains all the core game logic and functions.